-Distributable cash flow of the Fund available for distribution to Unitholders, is equal to cash generated from operations before natural gas customer acquisition costs and changes in net working capital, less amortization of natural gas customer acquisition costs and maintenance capital expenditures.
-Maintenance capital expenditures are equal to capital expenditures incurred to sustain the ongoing capacity of Superior LP's operations and are deducted from the calculation of distributable cash flow.
-Acquisitions and other capital expenditures incurred to expand the capacity of Superior LP's operations or to increase its profitability ("growth capital"), are excluded from the calculation of distributable cash flow.
-See Note 1 to the Consolidated Financial Statements for the calculation of distributable cash flow.
+Distributable cash flow of the Fund available for distribution to Unitholders is equal to cash generated from operations adjusted for changes in non-cash working capital and natural gas and electricity customer acquisition costs, less maintenance capital expenditures.
+Maintenance capital expenditures are equal to capital expenditures incurred to maintain the capacity of Superior's operations and are deducted from the calculation of distributable cash flow.
+Acquisitions and other capital expenditures incurred to expand the capacity of Superior's operations or to increase its profitability ("growth capital") are excluded from the calculation of distributable cash flow.
+The Fund may deduct or include additional items to its calculation of distributable cash flow, these items would generally, but not necessarily, be items of a non-recurring nature.
 Distributable cash flow is the main performance measure used by management and investors to evaluate the performance of the Fund and its businesses.
-Readers are cautioned that distributable cash flow, maintenance capital expenditures and growth capital are not defined performance measures under Canadian generally accepted accounting principles ("GAAP"), and that distributable cash flow cannot be assured.
-The Fund's calculation of distributable cash flow, maintenance capital expenditures and growth capital expenditures and growth capital expenditures and growth capital may differ from similar calculations used by comparable entities.
+Readers are cautioned that distributable cash flow is not a defined performance measure under Canadian generally accepted accounting principles ("GAAP"), and that distributable cash flow cannot be assured.
+The Fund's calculation of distributable cash flow, maintenance capital and growth capital may differ from similar calculations used by comparable entities.
 Operating distributable cash flow is distributable cash flow before corporate and interest expenses.
 It is also a non-GAAP measure and is used by management to assess the performance of the operating divisions.
-The Fund's calculation of operating distributable cash flow may differ from similar calculations used by comparable entities.